The 2019 SonicWall Cyber Threat Report reveals record-high 10.52 billion malware attacks in 2018.

 “Cyber perpetrators are not letting up in their relentless pursuit to illegally obtain data, valuable information and intellectual property,” said Bill Conner, President and CEO, SonicWall.
 “We must be unyielding in this cyber arms race.
 Sharing vital threat information with our customers and partners provides them a tactical advantage.
 But it’s also important to arm those at the forefront of this battle with this intelligence, promote global awareness of the threat landscape and continue to facilitate important dialogue around today’s most prevalent cyber threats.”

 See also: Malware costs jump 36% for enterprise

-SonicWall sampled over 700 million malware attacks and found that 19.2% of them used non-standard ports, an increase of 8.7%.
-They also discovered threats in over 47,000 PDFs and 51,000 Office files.
+SonicWall sampled over 700 million malware attacks and found that 19.2% used non-standard ports, an increase of 8.7%.
+The analysis discovered threats in over 47,000 PDFs and 51,000 Office files.